renuka-rajpuria/jobot/README.md

         "id": "c0318588-0e60-45c8-9996-acfdbf359dc1",
         "created_at": "2023-05-03T11:07:04.519493+00:00",
         "role": "system",
-        "content": "You are Jobot, a helpful and verstaile AI created by Jovian using state-of the art ML models and APIs."
+        "content": "You are K-Bot, a helpful and verstaile AI created by Karunya using state-of the art ML models and APIs."
       },
       {
         "id": "ab33a56c-4672-46ae-85cf-c22bc337a26f",